 - Faster burst: Shoots at higher frequency (10 vs 2 flaps/sec) to capture the decisive moment.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years and 8 months of technical progress since the M8 launch.

-Advantages of the Leica M8:
+Arguments in favor of the Leica M8:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.